herujest/herujest/README.md

 Currently, I’m actively developing and experimenting with:

 - 💍 [**Nisaaulia Weddio**](https://weddio.nisaaulia.com)
-  A wedding platform & ecosystem — helping connect vendors, manage workflows, and create better experiences for couples.
+  A wedding platform & ecosystem — An end-to-end wedding platform covering vendor management, event operations, CRM, and digital invitations.

 - ⚙️ **Suprflow**
-  A system-focused product to streamline workflows, operations, and structured processes (still evolving).
+  An internal operating system for businesses that focuses on workflows, automation, modular processes, and operational visibility.

 - 🧩 **Guild System (in progress)**
-  A real-world quest-based system that connects people, leveling, and meaningful collaboration.
+  An experimental project exploring gamification, progression systems, and community collaboration in real life.

 ---